Akshu-Agarwal2204/Covid19ReliefBot/README.md

 ## How to Setup the Bot
 * Download the Source Code.
-* Make Sure you have Python Installed on your Device.
+* Make Sure you have Python (3.7 or Newer) Installed on your Device.
+If not, Install it from the [Official Python Website](https://www.python.org/downloads/).
 * Make a Bot Application.
 (More Info at this [Website](https://discordpy.readthedocs.io/en/stable/discord.html))
 * In the Credentials file ([credentials.json](./bot/data/credentials.json)), fill in the required credentials.
   * In `token`, fill in the Bot's Token you made in Step 3rd.